xiezhq/ISEScan/README.md

 	```
 	sh Miniconda3-latest-Linux-x86_64.sh
 	```
-	- # please answer yes (see my screen shot below) for all questions of `sh Miniconda3-latest-Linux-x86_64.sh` if you have no idea about the questions.
+	- Please answer yes (see my screen shot below) for all questions of `sh Miniconda3-latest-Linux-x86_64.sh` if you have no idea about the questions.
 	```
 	Do you wish the installer to initialize Miniconda3
 	by running conda init? [yes|no]